zacherytcox/stelligent-u/04-vpcs/README.md

 ##### Question: Access

 _Can you find a way to ssh to this instance?_
+>I would not be able to directly SSH to the new EC2 instance.
+I would need to SSH to my publically available EC2 instance, then SSH to the private EC2 instance (acting as a bastion host).

 ##### Question: Egress

 _If you can ssh to it, can you send traffic out?_
+> Yes, traffic travels through the NATGateway.

 ##### Question: Deleting the Gateway

 _If you delete the NAT gateway, what happens to the ssh session on your private instance?_
+>Session continues, but I am no longer able to reach the Internet via `Curl`

 ##### Question: Recreating the Gateway